 \end{itemize} It is clear that one of the major limiting factors for the practical implementation of this protocol is the total time each cycle takes.
 In particular, the total time is given by the sum of the individual times of each process: the time it takes to initialise the two cavities and the battery; the time it takes to excite the cavity H; the time it takes to couple the cavities to the battery in order extract the energy.

-\subsection{Charging a quantum battery through motion and gravity: experimental implementations}
+\subsection{Charging a quantum battery through motion and gravity: implementations and applications}

 We notice that, although we can compute an explicit upper bound, the amount of extractible energy that can be obtained with this protocol seems much smaller than the available energy.
-One could be tempted to conclude that the above protocol is only good as an illustrative example of how to apply the results of this work and that it is necessary to investigate better methods for energy extraction, if this energy is to be used for any practical purpose.
+One could be tempted to conclude that the above protocol is only good as an illustrative example of how to apply the results of this work, and that it is necessary to investigate better methods for energy extraction, if this energy is to be used for any practical purpose.

-We now proceed to analyse the general properties of the upper bound of the amount of storable energy $W_c$ with a cycle-like protocol.
+We now proceed to analyse the general behavior on the upper bound of the amount of storable energy $W_c$ with a cycle-like protocol.
 The amount of energy $W_n$ that can be extracted by the relativistic degree of freedom labeled by $n$ is always of the order $\mathcal{O}(h^2)$.
-This means that, regardless of the protocol, in each cycle we can transfer and store (much) less energy $W_c$ than the amount $W_n$ of available energy, i.e., $W_c\ll W_n$.
+This means that, regardless of the protocol, in each cycle we can transfer and store (much) less energy than the amount $W_n$ of available energy.
 In order to see that this statement is true, we look at the general efficiency in a thermodynamical cycle.
-The general efficiency $\eta$ is always bounded by the Carnot efficiency $\eta_{cyc.}=1-\frac{T}{T_n}=\mathcal{O}(h^2)$.
-This perturbative behaviour is, again, a general property of the Carnot efficiency in this kind of protocol and it does not depend on the specific details of the protocol.
+The general efficiency $\eta$ is always bounded by the Carnot efficiency $\eta_\text{cyc}=1-\frac{T}{T_n}=\mathcal{O}(h^2)$.
+This, again, is a general property of the Carnot efficiency in this kind of protocol and it does not depend on the specific details of the protocol.
 The extractible energy $W_n$ is, as well, at most of second order, i.e., $W_n=\mathcal{O}(h^2)$, in any protocol that starts from an initial thermal state.
-The storable energy per cycle $W_c$ is therefore at most of fourth order, i.e., $W_c=\eta_{cyc.}\,W_n=\mathcal{O}(h^4)$.
+The storable energy per cycle $W_c$ is therefore at most of fourth order, i.e., $W_c=\eta_\text{cyc}\,W_n=\mathcal{O}(h^4)$.